bmpenuelas/Q12_bot/README.md

-# Q12 bot :robot:
+# Q12 Trivia bot :robot:
-## A small help for the Q12 contest.
+## A small help for the Q12 Trivia contest.
 Automatically identifies the questions and guesses the most likely answer.

 After all my friends told me to play Q12 I surrendered and played it too.
 <br>